How to pronounce “Nixtamal”?

 Why OCaml as the main programming language?

 Nix the programming language falls in the ML family & share a lot of syntax & conventions with other functional languages in the family.
-This makes the code more approachable to those familiar with Nix rather than needing to learn a very different language like Niv (Rust) or Yae (Go).
+This makes the code more approachable to those familiar with Nix rather than needing to learn a very different language like Npins (Rust) or Yae (Go).
 The compile times are fast & the ecosystem is sufficient.

 Why KDL for the manifest language?